-Your consultant is ultimately a trusted advisor, whatever the engagement.
+The next installment… Your consultant is ultimately a trusted advisor, whatever the engagement.
 At Plan in Motion, Inc., we focus on business transformation, in addition to technology, when assisting customers with software selection.
 A successful outcome requires an assessment of your business and thorough evaluation of options, under the guidance of a process expert.
-My upcoming blogs review various steps in the software selection process.
+The upcoming posts review various steps in the software selection process.

 Suanne McGrath-Kelly is President of Plan in Motion Inc. in Toronto.
 Her passion for problem solving and commitment to help clients achieve successful outcomes has made her a trusted executive advisor.
 She is a known thought leader and mentor in the business community with active involvement on boards and professional associations.
 She has published dozens of business technology papers and presented on the topics such as Digital Transformation, C-suite Alignment, and Women in Technology.
 Beyond her love of all things strategy, she enjoys creativity, cooking and the great outdoors.